5 Ways to Encourage First-Time Givers on Easter Sunday

 1. Invite New Guests Digitally

 If current times could predict what Easter services will look like, the reality is, most churches might be faced with delivering their Easter sermon completely online.
 One of the amazing things about Easter Sunday is the opportunity to welcome new guests and spread the word to people that have never stepped foot in your building.
 This creates a new challenge as you start to think about ways to still invite and engage with new guests.
-Consider a few ways to attract new guests digitally:
+Consider a few ways to attract new individuals digitally:

-- Leverage your congregation to spread the word: Same as you would to promote a regular in-person Easter service, invite your congregation to share and extend an invite to their friends and family via their social networks, email, or text message.
-Providing a resource with all the links, details, and times is a great way for people to quickly forward that to their friends and family.
+- Leverage your congregation to spread the word: Same as you would promote a regular in-person Easter service, invite your congregation to share and extend an invite to their friends and family via their social networks, email, or text message.
+Providing a resource with all the links, details, and service times is a great way for people to quickly forward that to their friends and family.

 - Update your website: A given, but having a very clear message up-front on what people can expect on Easter Sunday is critical.
 Where can they view the sermon?
 What times?
 How can they participate?

 - Target ads on Facebook or social sites: If you do have a little budget, consider doing some targeting to people in your local community.
 You may be able to grow your reach by thousands of people.